 There's also the non-monetary cost of your time.
 Regular cleaning is essential for preventing bad odors and keeping your flock healthy.
 While a well-designed coop makes this chore much easier, it's still a consistent commitment you'll need to plan for.

-Key Questions to Ask Before You Buy
+Questions to Ask Before Buying a Mobile Coop

 Choosing a mobile chicken coop is a big decision, and asking the right questions upfront will save you a lot of headaches later.
 Think of it as finding the perfect home for your feathered family members.
 You want something that fits their needs, your lifestyle, and your property.
 Before you add a coop to your cart, let’s walk through a few key considerations to make sure you’re picking a winner that will last for years to come.